 From the young man in the 22nd row

-Who sees you as something as more than
+Who sees you as something more than sexual

 More than just our Marilyn Monroe

 Princess Diana Version

 After Princess Diana was killed in a car crash in Paris, France on August 31, 1997, Elton John, who had been a very close friend of Diana’s and the Royal Family, went into a period of shock and mourning.
 Only a month prior to Diana’s death, John had been rocked by the passing of another friend, Italian designer Gianni Versace, a funeral which he and Diana attended in Milan on July 22nd.